 An IRB will be responsible for reviewing business cases, implementation plans, and project status throughout the migration for all CFO Act agencies’ FM, HR, acquisition, and grant investments.

-Figure 2: Level of Engagement by Risk Profile The participants on an IRB will be tailored for each investment, but will consist of executives from USSM, OMB (Resource Management Office), the Shared Services Governance Board, and lines of business Managing Partners with expertise and experience in large scale modernizations and migrations.
+Figure 2: Level of Engagement by Risk Profile The participants on an IRB will be tailored for each investment, but will consist of executives from USSM, OMB (Resource Management Office), the Shared Solutions Governance Board, and Service Area leads with expertise and experience in large scale modernizations and migrations.
 CFO Act agency Customer and provider organizations will participate in IRB reviews to present recommendations and discuss risks and outcomes.